jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

     (ii) requiring a person to have met a specified standard or other measure of competency, knowledge, and skills:
   (i) prescribe the organisation or organisations that may provide the courses of study or training referred to in paragraph (h)(i) and provide for the monitoring of those organisations by the Licensing Authority:
   (j) prescribing requirements and other matters relating to the making of emergency appointments under section 61:
-  (k) requiring records or other documents to be kept by any class or classes of licensees, certificate holders, or persons other than licensees who employ or engage crowd controller employees under the Act:
+  (k) requiring records or other documents to be kept by any class or classes of licensees, certificate holders, or persons other than licensees who employ or engage repossession employees or crowd controller employees under the Act:
   (l) prescribing offences in respect of the contravention of or non-compliance with any regulations made under this section or section 115, and prescribing the amount of any fine that may be imposed in respect of such offence, being an amount not exceeding $2,000 and, where the offence is a continuing one, a further amount not exceeding $20 for every day during which the offence has continued:
   (m) providing for any other matters contemplated by this Act, necessary for its full administration, or necessary for giving it full effect.
 (2) Regulations made under subsection (1)(h) may—